 There is an occasional issue that we hear about at the offices of the National Ozone Association, and that is over-treatment of house, room, or building during an ozone treatment.
 Think of ozone as you might any remediation or cleaning product.
-You can use too little or too much.
-Finding the right treatment pattern is critical for an effective job.
-And, the process may require more than ozone to do the job right.
+You can use too little, or too much.
+Think of cleaning with something as simple as water.
+Cleaning a very dirty floor with too little water will make mud.

 Misinformation is to the Internet as rumors are to high school.
 The truth may be quite different from the rumor, but if it is repeated often enough ... the lie starts to sound like the truth.
 And, I have heard more than my fair share of half-truths and malicious rumors about ozone.

 A debate has swirled about for years about the use of ozone generators for mold infestations.
 Some mold experts call ozone "useless" for mold treatment, while others strongly insist that ozone will kill mold.

 In the ongoing saga regarding the effect of ozone on electronics, we did our own experiment that exposed a plastic bag, a small speaker, and a cell phone to high levels of ozone (much higher than 20 ppm) for a period of 5 days.
 Frankly, our meter does not go higher than 20 ppm, so with a 3000 mg/hr ozone cell in a box less than 2 foot square was super intense.